StaticDDQ/GraphicsInteraction/README.md

 # GraphicsInteraction
-Repo for Assignment 1 and 2 of Graphics and Interactions
+Repo for Assignment 1 of the subject Graphics and Interaction.
+The assignment is to procedurally generate a mountain terrain with appropriate colouring when the terrain reaches a certain height.
+The project also contains a water flow created using CG programming as well as a sun that rotates around the terrain while providing light.
+The terrain is generated using the Diamond-Square algorithm.